biorack/omaat/README.md

 ## Installation and Requirements

-OMAAT is written as a Python module and released as an open-source project under BSD license #... .
+OMAAT is written as a Python module and primarity tested using the Anaconda Python distribution.
+To exactly reproduce our test environment, see the distribution and packages [here](.travis.yml) and [here](setup.py).

 Anaconda comes bundled with many python packages useful for data analysis.
 If you already have Anaconda, make sure your packages are up to date.
 OMAAT requires Jupyter version 4.1+ and python version 2.7+ or 3.2+.
 We recommend using the Anaconda distribution of python available here: https://www.continuum.io/downloads.